Code-Institute-Submissions/milestone-project-40/README.md

 My goal is to create a web app that creates and uses objects and their associated methods.
 I also want to make it scalable so that a kindergarten can have multiple departments with multiple kids.

-Since older people will mostly be using the app, there should be minimal inforation displayed for each child on the list.
+Since older people will mostly be using the app, there should be minimal inforation displayed for each kid on the list.
 The action button will be formatted to make it clear what action the user needs to take.
-The text information under each icon, the message area, the icons, the list order, and background colours in each list item should clearly describe the state of each child and what actions can be taken with each child.
+The text information under each icon, the message area, the icons, the list order, and background colours in each list item should clearly describe the state of each kid and what actions can be taken with each kid.

-Displaying the weather information allows staff to decide whether the children should sleep inside or outside (based on temperature).
+Displaying the weather information allows staff to decide whether the kids should sleep inside or outside (based on temperature).

 ### Scope Plane